-Congratulations, you just sold your home for $100,000 over the asking price.
+Congratulations, you just got your home in contract for $100,000 over the asking price.
 In fact, your home is the most expensive home to sell in your neighborhood all year.
-All the prep work you put into your home coupled with the marketing and market know how of Team Diva paid off.
+All the prep work you put into your home coupled with the marketing and market know-how of Team Diva paid off.
 All you need to do now is move out and wait for the check to roll in right?

 Not quite so fast.
 Selling your home for top dollar does have some risks, and one of the biggest is the Appraisal.

 Home appraisal is above all a matter of numbers, but it’s about more than just determining a price.
 The buyer’s lender wants to make sure they are not lending on an inflated sale price.
 To ensure this, the lender contracts an appraiser to evaluate the fair market value of the property.
 The appraiser is also making sure that the home is safe and habitable for the buyer.

 If the appraiser does not value the home at the same amount agreed between seller and buyer, the lender will not finance the full sale price.
 In addition, if there are safety issues called out by the appraiser, they may not lend on the property until those are resolved.

 Many buyers are asked to waive their appraisals, but not all can make that work financially.
 In a hot market, however, they might try to waive it to be more competitive.
 Read our blog on appraisal contingency for home buyers to get the other side’s viewpoint: